-- SWIC/STO Actions - o The SWIC and/or STO will submit a Technical Assistance request to CISA through their CISA Emergency Communications Coordinator no less than 45 days prior to the start of the state-sponsored COMT, INCM, INTD, RADO or AUXCOMM course or no less than 60 days prior to the start of the state-sponsored COML course.
+- The SWIC and/or STO will submit a Technical Assistance request to CISA through their CISA Emergency Communications Coordinator no less than 45 days prior to the start of the state-sponsored COMT, INCM, INTD, RADO or AUXCOMM course or no less than 60 days prior to the start of the state-sponsored COML course.
 This lead-time gives CISA time to approve the TA request and order course materials.
-The TA request should include: - Planned dates for the course - The names of the qualified CISA-Recognized State-Sponsored Instructors who will teach the course - The location of the course - The state point of contact (the person responsible for course coordination, receipt of course materials) - A statement that the state accepts all responsibility and liability for the course, its students, and the instructors - Identification of a state representative to participate in a scoping call between CISA, the requesting individual, and the instructors involved - Instructor Actions - o Participate in a scoping call between CISA, the requesting individual, and the instructors involved. - o Obtain all logistical support (venue, projector, easels with pads of paper, etc.). - o Ensure all course documentation (e.g., student prerequisite validation, attendee sign-in sheets, typed class rosters, student evaluations, event report, etc.) and processes follow CISA course guidelines. - o Teach the state-sponsored COML, COMT, INCM, INTD, RADO or AUXCOMM course without any changes, or deletions to the CISA core curriculum. - Send a copy of all student sign-in sheets, the typed class roster, student course evaluations and event report to CISA, the SWIC and STO within five working days after the course.
+The TA request should include: - Planned dates for the course - The names of the qualified CISA-Recognized State-Sponsored Instructors who will teach the course - o The location of the course - The state point of contact (the person responsible for course coordination, receipt of course materials) - A statement that the state accepts all responsibility and liability for the course, its students, and the instructors - o Identification of a state representative to participate in a scoping call between CISA, the requesting individual, and the instructors involved